pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/6_VMWare.md

 You see installation progress in your browser page.
 It can take up to a minute to reach the end.

 At this step, you can login to Cells-Enterprise with the credentials you have entered during the setup and verify everything is up and running.

-This done, you should restart the virtual machine, another script will finalise the configuration, typically installing and starting Cells as a systemd service.

 ### Predefined accounts